 The whole concept of Skagos is kind of funny.
 Unicorns are typically associated with the most idealistic of fantasy, which makes it amusing (and typical of the series) that the location where unicorns are found is a Place Worse Than Death the thought of which scares even jaded Westerosi.
 Also, the few details about unicorns shown so far, suggest they aren't the friendliest of creatures.

-made even funnier with the Speculation that Ned's mother was maybe from there
+Made even funnier with the speculation that Ned's mother was probably from there.

 Also from A Dance with Dragons, Wyman Manderly's denies having ordered the murder of Little Walder Frey and retorts to his accuser, also a Frey: